Service Call (Appointment) Scheduling Procedures

 Rescheduling Appointments

-Do not edit service calls to change the date of an appointment, even for internal appointments.
+Please do not edit service calls to change the date of an appointment, even for internal appointments.
 This is confusing and will affect the proper working of our workflow rules.
 Always create a new service call.
+Instead, schedule a new service call (using TimeZest for non-recurrence tickets.)

 Cancelled Appointments

 It's important to keep service calls up to date so that the weekly report of service calls accurately reflects only service calls that actually took place.
-If a team member determines that a service call is to be cancelled, it is the responsibility of the team member to ensure the service call is cancelled in Autotask.
-If the tech cancels the appointment or realizes that a customer has not called in for a remote appointment, then it is the responsibility of the tech to cancel the service call.
+If a team member determines that a service call is to be cancelled, it is the responsibility of the team member to ensure the service call is cancelled.

 Further Reading on TimeZest